 Whole, real foods that can be fresh or packaged, and foods you can quickly identify by their name.

 The idea of clean eating is to consume foods that are not loaded with toxins, chemicals, or an abundance of preservatives.
-It's about fueling the body with clean, pure foods from the Earth and consuming those foods to as close to its natural state as possible.
+It's about fueling the body with clean, pure foods from the Earth and consuming those foods to as close to their natural state as possible.

 From there, I began to explore being a vegetarian, and from THERE, I discovered being paleo, and that lifestyle really clicked with me.
 It gave me guidelines that made sense, that helped me fuel my body with lots of wholesome foods, and eliminated a lot of the food groups and food products that can lead to serious illness and disease.

 I went from eating anything and everything, which included a solid majority of processed and chemically-produced foods, to wholesome and minimally-processed foods...and a lot of symptoms I had struggled with, including major ear infections (that kept me on antibiotics for years), skin lesions, eczema and the beginnings of psoriasis, were not only cleared up but also CURED, for good!

 As I mentioned above, I have been on this clean eating journey for close to a decade now, and seeing how my body responded to changing what I put inside my body for HEALTH REASONS ALONE, I have been a clean eater for close to four years now.